Skip to content

 Social Policies

-Facebook states: “People are using Facebook to connect and strengthen their communities.”
+Meta says people are using its Facebook platform “to connect and strengthen their communities.”

-As Facebook points out, the end-user experience is based around connecting communities around the world.
+As the Mark Zuckerberg-led company points out, the end-user experience is based around connecting communities around the world.
 This societal good it provides to billions of users is worth noting as it doesn’t necessarily fall within the remit of traditional CSR reporting.
 CSR policies don’t automatically give bonus points to firms for following their business model and generating profits.

 Put another way, people might feel good about wearing the latest pair of Nike trainers, but that’s hard to incorporate into a policy considering how a firm interacts with other stakeholders.
-In terms of total ‘feel good’ ranking, this works against Facebook, possibly unfairly as the firm’s entire business model is based on creating such feelings.
+In terms of total ‘feel good’ ranking, this works against the company, possibly unfairly, as the firm’s entire business model is based on creating such feelings.

-Being at the cutting edge of popular opinion has also enabled Facebook to support, and build, consumer loyalty through its promotion of online campaigns.
+Being at the cutting edge of popular opinion has also enabled Meta to support and build consumer loyalty through its promotion of online campaigns.
 The site’s algorithms steer users to groups and campaigns they might like to see.
-Stepping back and appreciating the diversity of the social interaction generated through Facebook is eye-opening.
+Stepping back and appreciating the diversity of the social interaction generated through Facebook and the company's other social media platforms is eye-opening.

-• LGBTQ+ Pride Month is a time to celebrate the hard-earned momentum generated by the LGBTQ+ community and Facebook supports groups working towards a more inclusive world.
+• LGBTQ+ Pride Month is a time to celebrate the hard-earned momentum generated by the LGBTQ+ community and META supports groups working towards a more inclusive world.

 • Business Ownership – Shining a spotlight on LGBTQ+ owned businesses for Pride month.